What happens if I am sexually abused on my college campus? South Florida Criminal Defense Attorney offers advice

 Take a deep breath, and here’s your first step

 If you want to ensure the crime is handled appropriately, we advise that you do not ONLY report the crime to the school or university.
-While we wish it weren’t true, unfortunately the school’s process may not provide the best process for you as a whole.
+While we wish it weren’t true, unfortunately the school’s process may not provide the best process for you as a whole and likely will not provide you with all the avenues to justice that are available to you.

 Certainly, your school should have sexual assault resources and likely some free counseling options to help you.
 These are great resources that should certainly be taken advantage of.